12.29.2006

 pat kazi is inspired by fairy tales. fairy tales and mythology. fairy tales, mythology and history. her porcelain teapots and mixed media sculptures are fantastical. some intriguing, others provocative, and all perfectly captivating storytellers.

-history and created it's own mythology, but now that the elections are behind us, we can at least hope that there will be a sea of change ahead.
+there will be no fairy tale ending to the war we are fighting today. it has changed our history and created it's own mythology, but now that the elections are behind us, we can at least hope that there will be a sea of change ahead.

 11.08.2006